erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

          editor:
             config:
-               # add the toolbargroup if needed (e.g. default.yaml and full.yaml configurations alreay have it.)
+               # add the toolbargroup if needed (e.g. default.yaml and full.yaml configurations already have it.)
                toolbarGroups:
                   - { name: insert }